• Skip to primary navigation

 Assemble the mini cakes.

-• Spread 1 tsp. of the orange marmalade atop half of the little cakes.
+• Spread 1 teaspoon of the orange marmalade atop half of the little cakes.
 Top each with the remaining cakes.

-• In a small bowl, mix the powdered sugar and milk to create a glaze.
-The glaze should be pourable but thick.
+• In a small bowl, mix the powdered sugar and milk.
+The icing should be pourable but thick.
 If your glaze is too runny, add a little more powdered sugar.
 If it's too stiff, add a tiny bit more milk.

-• Pour the glaze over each petit four and quickly spread the glaze over the top with the back of a spoon.
-Some glaze may drip down the sides, but the sides should not be completely coated with glaze.
-If using, garnish with edible flowers.
+• Spoon the icing over each petit four and quickly spread it over the top with the back of a spoon.
+Some icing may drip down the sides, but the sides should not be completely coated.

 Notes

-Storage: Store in an air tight container at room temperature for up to two days.
+Storage: Store cakes in an airtight container at room temperature for up to two days.

 Nutrition